oegedijk/explainerdashboard/docs/source/explainers.rst

 In order to be explanatory, you often have to explain the meaning of the features themselves (especially if the naming is not obvious).
-Passing the dict along to descriptions will show hover-over tooltips for the various variables in the dashboard.
+Passing the dict along to descriptions will show hover-over tooltips for the various features in the dashboard.

 labels
 ------
-labels: The outcome variables for a classification problem are assumed to be encoded 0, 1 (, 2, 3, ...)
+labels: The outcome variables for a classification  ``y`` are assumed to be encoded 0, 1 (, 2, 3, ...)
 This is not very human readable, so you can pass a list of human readable labels such as ``labels=['Not survived', 'Survived']``.

 units
 -----

-For regression models the units of the y variable.
+For regression models the units of the ``y`` variable.
 E.g. if the model is predicting house prices in dollar you can set ``units='$'``.
+This will be displayed along the axis of various plots.

 X_background
 ------------

-Some models like LogisticRegression (as well as certain gradienst boosting algorithms in probability space) need a background dataset to calculate shap values.
+Some models like sklearn ``LogisticRegression`` (as well as certain gradienst boosting algorithms in probability space) need a background dataset to calculate shap values.
-These can be passed as X_background.
+These can be passed as ``X_background``.
 If you don't pass an X_background, Explainer uses X instead but gives off a warning.

+Usually a representative background dataset of a couple of hunderd rows should be enough to get decent shap values.

 model_output
 ------------

-By default ``model_output`` for classifier is set to ``"probability"``, as this is more intuitively explainable to non data scientist stakeholders.
+By default ``model_output`` for classifiers is set to ``"probability"``, as this is more intuitively explainable to non data scientist stakeholders.
-However for certain models (e.g. ``XGBClassifier``, ``LGBMCLassifier``, ``CatBoostClassifier``), need a background dataset X_background to calculate shap values in probability space, and are not able to calculate shap interaction values.
+However for certain models (e.g. ``XGBClassifier``, ``LGBMCLassifier``, ``CatBoostClassifier``), need a background dataset X_background to calculate shap values in probability space, and are not able to calculate shap interaction values in probability space.
-Therefore you can also pass model_output='logodds', in which case shap values get calculated and displayed in the dashboard as logodds.
+Therefore you can also pass model_output='logodds', in which case shap values get calculated faster and interaction effects can be studied.
+Now you just need to explain to your stakeholders what logodds are :)

 shap
 ----